taiwoajasa245/GDSC_Resturant_Review_App_2.0/README.md

-# Restaurant Review App
+# yelp Restaurant Review App Clone

 Welcome to the Restaurant Review App!
 This application allows users to browse, review, and rate restaurants.
 Users can create accounts, post reviews, add ratings, and browse through a comprehensive list of restaurants.
-It's designed to be intuitive, user-friendly, and accessible on multiple devices this application is a clone of the [yelp](yelp.com/writeareview) resturant review application.
+It's designed to be intuitive, user-friendly, and accessible on multiple devices this application is a clone of the [yelp](https://yelp.com/writeareview) resturant review application.

 ## Features